 Ashdale Secondary College offers a Specialised Autism Learning Program (SALP) for Students with Autism Spectrum Disorder to support students with ASD in Years 7-12 to achieve their academic goals.
 The evidence-based program reflects academic research and is supported by the School of Special Educational Needs; Disability (SSEND).

-The Specialised Autism Learning Program focuses on the achievement of positive academic, behavioural, social and emotional outcomes for each student to maximise independence and access to further education and successful employment.
+The Specialised Autism Learning Program focuses on achieving positive academic, behavioural, social and emotional outcomes for each student to maximise independence and access to further education and successful employment.
 Each student’s program is based on their unique goals, strengths and needs and encourages the exploration and development of each student’s talents and interests to complement their secondary schooling experience.
 The curriculum is tailored to meet the learning needs of each individual and is responsive to the student’s, family and community needs.

-A vital feature of the Specialised Autism Learning Program is the “homeroom” which is an accessible, comfortable, supportive and safe place for students to access learning opportunities both structured and unstructured during class and break times.
+A vital feature of the Specialised Autism Learning Program is the “homeroom”, which is an accessible, comfortable, supportive and safe place for students to access learning opportunities both structured and unstructured during class and break times.
 The homerooms are equipped with the latest technology.
 Students in the program are also provided with internet access and are encouraged to invite friends to the homeroom during breaks to socialise.

 - Learning within the mainstream secondary school setting